TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

 .. note::

-   Before TYPO3 v10 the :php:`MailMessage` only has methods like
-   :php:`->setTo()`, :php:`setFrom()`, :php:`->setSubject()` etc.
+   Before TYPO3 v10 the :php:`MailMessage` class only had methods like :php:`->setTo()`, :php:`setFrom()`, :php:`->setSubject()` etc.
    Now the class inherits from :php:`\Symfony\Component\Mime\Email` which provides the methods from the example.
 To make migration from older TYPO3